Grandmaster Flash: 1990s

-2000s
+2000 and beyond

-In 2008 he released a memoir, The Adventures of Grandmaster Flash: My Life, My Beats, in which he talks about the origins of his fascination with scratching records and creating new beats.
+In 2008, he released a memoir, The Adventures of Grandmaster Flash: My Life, My Beats, in which he talks about the origins of his fascination with scratching records and creating new beats.
 From a young age, Flash talks about how he would sneak into his father's record room to watch the record player spin, and then get punished for touching the records.
 He found inspiration even from things not associated with music.
 The spokes of his bicycle caused an interest in how record players create music just by rotating a grooved disc.
 Flash continued to experiment by taking apart any machine he could get his hands on to figure out how it worked.
 His early work shows the innovative ways in which his artistic abilities led to what is considered the first evolution of hip hop culture.

 He hosted a weekly show on Sirius Satellite Radio (Friday Night Fire with Grandmaster Flash) and was presented with the BET "I Am Hip Hop Icon" award in 2006.

-Grandmaster Flash and the Furious Five were the first hip-hop/rap group inducted into the Rock & Roll Hall of Fame on March 12, 2007 by Jay-Z. In 2008, he remixed the single "Into the Galaxy" by the Australian group, Midnight Juggernauts.
+Grandmaster Flash and the Furious Five were the first hip-hop/rap group inducted into the Rock & Roll Hall of Fame on March 12, 2007, by Jay-Z. In 2008, he remixed the single "Into the Galaxy" by the Australian group, Midnight Juggernauts.

 It has been said that "his pioneering mixing skills transformed the turntable into a true 'instrument', and his ability to get a crowd moving has made his DJ sets legendary."

 Grandmaster Flash appears in the video game DJ Hero as a playable character along with original mixes created for the game.

 In December 2011, Grandmaster Flash was reported to be at work on his 12th album.

 Aired in 2016, the Netflix original series The Get Down features a version of Grandmaster Flash that is played by Mamoudou Athie.
-The series takes place in 1977 New York City and follows the genesis of the DJing, B-boying, and hip-hop cultures of the city.
+The series takes place in 1977 New York City and follows the genesis of the DJing, B-boying, graffiti, and emceeing, the four element cultures of hip-hop.
 After the premiere of The Get Down, Netflix premiered Hip-Hop Evolution, a music documentary discussing the history of hip hop in which Grandmaster Flash talks about the evolution of his art.

 In 2023, Grandmaster Flash competed in season nine of The Masked Singer as "Polar Bear".
 He was eliminated on "New York Night".
 As part of his encore, some DJ equipment was brought out so that Grandmaster Flash can scratch along to Chic's "Good Times".